paulroden/programming-and-proving/04-equational-reasoning.lagda.md

 ```

 ## Induction on lists
-Now for something more insightful: proving that `reverse` distributes over list concatenation (i.e. reversing a list comprised of two others is the same as reversing the two lists and 'flip' concatenating them), i.e.
+Now for something more insightful: proving that `reverse`ing a list twice yields the same list.
+Towards this, we'll need to provide auxilliary lemmas, proving that  distributes over list concatenation (i.e. reversing a list comprised of two others is the same as reversing the two lists and 'flip' concatenating them), i.e.
 `
   reverse (xs ++ ys) = reverse ys ++ reverse xs
 `

-First, we'll need to prove that reversing a reversed list yields the original list.
 ```
 reverse-reverse : {A : Set} → (xs : List A) → reverse (reverse xs) ≡ xs
 reverse-reverse [] =